steqeq/0000/docs/contribute/contributing.md

     For more information on ROCm build tools, see [Documentation toolchain](toolchain.md).
 6. Push your changes.
 A GitHub link will be returned in the output of the `git push` command.
 Open this link in a browser to create the pull request.

-    The documentation is built as part of the checks on pull requests.
-Always verify that the documentation has been successfully built and that changes are rendered properly.
+    The documentation is built as part of the checks on pull request, along with spell checking and linting.
+Scroll to the bottom of your pull request to view all the checks.

-    Spell checking and linting are performed on pull requests.
+    Verify that the linking and spell checking have passed, and that the documentation was built successfully.
 New words or acronyms can be added to the [wordlist file](https://github.com/ROCm/rocm-docs-core/blob/develop/.wordlist.txt) as needed.

+    The Read The Docs build of your pull request can be accessed by clicking on the Details link next to the Read The Docs build check.
+Verify that the changes you have made are in the build and look as expected.

-See the GitHub documentation for information on how to fork and clone a repository, and how to create and push a branch.
+See the [GitHub documentation](https://docs.github.com/en) for information on how to fork and clone a repository, and how to create and push a branch.

 ```{important}
 By creating a pull request (PR), you agree to allow your contribution to be licensed under the terms of the